Firearm malfunction: Hammer follow

 Hammer follow occurs when the disconnector allows the hammer to follow the bolt and firing pin into battery, sometimes causing the firing mechanism to function without pulling the trigger.
 This is usually a result of extreme wear or outright breakage of firing mechanism components and can result in uncontrollable "full-auto" operation, in which multiple rounds are discharged following a single pull of the trigger.
 It is a problem not limited to old guns and may occur in any rifle, even those in good condition.
 It is more common in newer guns when the firearm has not been shot.
 It is not a terribly rare occurrence, and the results can be deadly.

 Slamfire

 A slamfire is a premature, unintended discharge of a firearm that occurs as a round is being loaded into the chamber, when the bolt "slams" forward (hence the name), as a result of the firing pin having not been retracted into the bolt, or from the firing pin being carried forward by the momentum of returning to battery.
 Similar to a hammer follow malfunction, this can result in uncontrollable "full-auto" operation.

+Conversely, however, the term can also refer to a deliberate operation of a manually-cycled firearm that lacks a trigger disconnector, cycling the action while holding the trigger to achieve a much higher rate-of-fire than the normal manual of arms would permit; a famous example being the Winchester Model 1897 pump-action shotgun.
+This is not considered a weapon malfunction.